 |12 months||29.92 in (76 cm)||29.13 in (74 cm)|

-These numbers are just averages.
+It is important to note that the above numbers represent averages.
 Children can be healthy at a wide range of heights.
 No matter how long a baby is at birth, they are likely to grow at similar rates to other babies.

-This means that if a baby is born longer than average, they are likely to stay this way during their first year or two of growth.
+This means that if a baby is born longer than average, they are likely to stay this way during their first or second year of growth.

-Length alone does not reveal whether a baby is healthy.
+For this reason, length alone does not reveal whether a baby is healthy.
 Weight is also an important consideration, especially since many newborns lose some weight after birth.
-Doctors will also look at factors including gestational age and how much and how well a baby is eating.
+Doctors will also look at factors, including gestational age and how much and how well a baby is eating.

 Most healthy babies follow a similar growth pattern during the first year of life.
-After that, growth rates vary among infants, and a baby’s length is not usually a good predictor of their height as an adult.
+After that, growth rates vary, and a baby’s length is not usually a good predictor of their height as an adult.

 Babies who are much smaller or larger than average in weight and length are more likely to experience health complications.

-However, this may not be apparent right away, as a baby who will be a tall adult may have a shorter length at birth and in the first year or two of life.
+However, this may not be apparent immediately.
+A baby who will be a tall adult may have a shorter length at birth and in the first year or two of life.

-- Medication.
-Some medications, such as steroid drugs including prednisone, may stunt growth.
+- Medications: Some medications, such as steroids, including prednisone,

 People often do not see the effect of these issues on height in the first year of life.